lenormf/watchcoins/README.md

 # watchcoins

+Fillin the `MULTIPOOL_USER` variable in the script with your multipool username (on middlecoin, your bitcoin address), and just start the script without any argument.

 ## Description

 Fetch informations about a given address on a multipool (middlecoin for instance), and display several equivalent balances in USD, Bitcoin and StableCoin.